 The new paradigm introduced by the 2030 Agenda, that also recognizes the important role of the Internet and ICTs, calls for a stronger alignment of all stakeholders in setting an objective for Internet policies and actions to support the agenda of sustainable and inclusive development.
-This need was also recognized in paragraph 12 of the Outcome document of the UNGA WSIS+10 review that formalizes a commitment to "harnessing the potential of information and communications technologies to achieve the 2030 Agenda for Sustainable Development and other internationally agreed development goals" and calls "upon all Governments, the private sector, civil society, international organizations, the technical and academic communications technologies into their approaches to integrate information and communications technologies into their approaches to implementing the Goals, and request United Nations entities facilitating the World Summit on the Information of the 2030 Agenda"128.
+This need was also recognized in paragraph 12 of the Outcome document of the UNGA WSIS+10 review that formalizes a commitment to "harnessing the potential of information and communications technologies to achieve the 2030 Agenda for Sustainable Development and other internationally agreed development goals" and calls "upon all Governments, the private sector, civil society, international organizations, the technical and academic communities and all other relevant stakeholders to integrate information and communications technologies into their approaches to implementing the Goals, and request United Nations entities facilitating the World Summit on the Information Society action lines to review their reporting and work plans to support implementation of the 2030 Agenda" 128.